hbctraining/Intro-to-R-flipped/lessons/12_boxplot_exercise.md

 To do this, your first question should be - *How does ggplot2 determine what to place where on the X-axis?*
 * The order of the genotype on the X axis is in alphabetical order.
-* To change it, you need to make sure that the genotype column is factor
+* To change it, you need to make sure that the genotype column is a factor
 * And, the factor levels for that column are in the order you want on the X-axis

 1. Factor the `new_metadata$genotype` column without creating any extra variables/objects and change the levels to `c("Wt", "KO")`